lczech/genesis/README.md

 Features
 -------------------

-Genesis is a C++ library for working with phylogenetic data:
+Genesis is a C++ library for working with phylogenetic and population genetic data:
 <!-- Some of the features of genesis: -->

  *  **Trees**